luzi82/Icon-match/README.txt

 - Download android_kit to anywhere.

-- In eclipse, create new project "Icon-match" and "AndroidGameEngine"
+- In eclipse, create new project "Icon-match" and "AndroidGameEngine" as "General Project".
- - No need to specify "Android project" in creation.
-The eclipse will idenify it when project created.
+ - The eclipse will idenify it is Android project by itself.
- - IconMatch should have error, dont worry.
+ - Icon-match should have error, dont worry.

 - Edit build.mk, change the ANDROIDKIT_PATH to the android_kit path.
 It should contains the file ods2xml.sh.

-- In command prompt
+- In shell
- - cd IconMatch
+ - cd Icon-match
  - ./build_support_script

 - Refresh IconMatch project, it should be ready to compile.